-Summer housing is available only for undergraduate TCNJ students enrolled in summer classes, working full time for a College department, or those participating in a summer program approved by Residential Education and Housing (e.g., MUSE).
-Summer housing may be made available for those with a demonstrated need subject to approval by Residential Education and Housing in consultation with the Dean of Students Office.
-Summer housing will be located in Hausdoerffer or Phelps Hall for Session 1, 2, 3, and all of MUSE.
-Students living on campus for Fall 2023 that are here for Session 3 may be asked to move into that assignment early.
+Summer housing is available only for undergraduate TCNJ students enrolled in summer classes, working for a College department, or those participating in a summer program approved by Residential Education and Housing (e.g., MUSE).
+Summer housing may also be made available for those with a demonstrated need or housing insecutiry subject to approval by Residential Education and Housing in consultation with the Dean of Students Office.
+Students living on campus for Fall that are here for Session 3 may be asked to move into that assignment early.
 Although rare, students who are here for consecutive sessions may be required to move rooms to maximize our space and occupancy needs.
 For information about Summer Session dates please visit: https://academics.tcnj.edu/academic-calendars/